stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 Step 8.
 Program periodic motion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+1. Set the update rate back to 200Hz (5ms interval).
-1. Program the motor to track a sinusoidal position, like the psuedocode below.
+2. Program the motor to track a sinusoidal position, like the psuedocode below.

 .. code-block:: c++

     float time = millis() / 1000.0
     position_target = sin(time)

-2. Play around with different frequencies.
+3. Play around with different frequencies.
 How high can you raise the frequency before the motor no longer moves as much as you expect?

 Fun fact, the maximum frequency you can go before the motor moves to only 71% (-3dB) of the intended motion is called the bandwidth.